kd-boss/CAT/README.md

 ```

-MeterSW is a command in the manual to change what the meter displays when transmitting, Compression level, ALC, etc.
+MeterSW is a command in the manual that changes what the meter displays when transmitting, such as the Compression level, ALC, etc.

 ```